OliverO2/kotlin-test-framework-prototype/README.md

 * `./gradlew -p application cleanAllTests wasmWasiNodeTest`
 * `./gradlew -p application cleanAllTests linuxX64Test`

+* `./gradlew -p application cleanAllTests jvmTest`

 ### Limitations

-* Non-JVM test targets must be configured with instantiated test classes.
-* Tests using the Kotlin/JS infra (JS/Browser, JS/Node, Wasm/JS/Browser) do not report more than one level of suite nesting (intermediate levels are cut out).
+* Tests using the Kotlin/JS infra (JS/Browser, JS/Node, Wasm/JS/Browser) do not report more than one level of suite nesting (all suites appear, but not properly nested, because the names of intermediate levels are cut out).
 * Integration for IntelliJ IDEA
     * supports class-level actions (run, debug, jump to source) from the test run window for JVM tests only,
     * does not support non-class scope and method-level actions from the test run window,
     * does not support running individual tests via editor gutters or the test run window,
-    * does not support "rerun failed tests" (this is a limitation of the [IJ Gradle plugin](https://github.com/JetBrains/intellij-community/blob/b68794b5d030e424e4e58cfd57e9f3e08bcacac4/plugins/gradle/java/src/action/GradleRerunFailedTestsAction.kt#L89) and the [Gradle Java test task](https://github.com/gradle/gradle/issues/19897))
+    * does not support "rerun failed tests" from the test run window (this is a limitation of the [IJ Gradle plugin](https://github.com/JetBrains/intellij-community/blob/b68794b5d030e424e4e58cfd57e9f3e08bcacac4/plugins/gradle/java/src/action/GradleRerunFailedTestsAction.kt#L89) and the [Gradle Java test task](https://github.com/gradle/gradle/issues/19897)),
+    * does not support running failed tests from the inspections window.

 ### What could be done

-* Add a compiler plugin for automatic test discovery on non-JVM targets.
-* Add an IntelliJ plugin to
-    * run individual tests from editor run gutters
-    * support non-class scope and method-level actions from the test run window
-    * support "rerun failed tests" from the test run window

-### Considerations
+* Report children of a disabled suite where applicable.
+Currently, the disabled suite `TestSuite3` is not reported by our own test execution (Node, Native, Wasm/WASI).
 * Combine sequential execution and parallelism into one settings class.
+* Use [KotlinNativeStackTraceParser.kt](https://github.com/JetBrains/kotlin/blob/d9ddcd991bf9c6122041f0276af644be0432fa38/libraries/tools/kotlin-gradle-plugin/src/common/kotlin/org/jetbrains/kotlin/gradle/targets/native/internal/KotlinNativeStackTraceParser.kt) to reference source locations in Native stack traces.
 * Check whether to use @DslMarker to avoid suite functions being available in tests.
+* Add an IntelliJ plugin to
+    * run individual tests from editor run gutters,
+    * support non-class scope and method-level actions from the test run window,
+    * support "rerun failed tests" from the test run window.
+    * support "rerun failed tests" from the inspections window.

 ### IDE and Build Tool Interoperability